-Written by Cameron Cross – iX Coding ’14, Head TA at iXperience ’16, Now working with Bain & Company
+Written by Cameron Cross – iXperience '14 (Web Development), Head TA at iXperience '16, University of Virginia '16

 At the end of my iXperience, I wrote a blog post called Rollercoaster to Revelation to recap the best 8 weeks of my life and all that I had learned about myself along the way.
 The big realization for me while writing that blog post on break at my software development internship in Cape Town was that programming was the wrong career choice for me — a bittersweet realization.
 As my classmates from iX 2014 started getting job offers from Microsoft, Facebook, and other world class tech firms, I wondered how my summer experiences would translate into professional opportunities outside of the software industry.
 I got my answer a couple days later.